anyrun/anyrun-sdk/CONTRIBUTING.md

 Thanks everyone for contributing to the project.
 Let's make the SDK better together!
-If you encounter any problem or want to discuss some improvements of the SDK contact us by mail **anyrun-integrations@any.run** or open a new issue or pull request.
+If you encounter any problem or want to discuss some improvements of the SDK open a new issue or pull request.

 ## Code of Conduct